LordDemonos/FormerGlory/aboutdkp.md

 ### Summary

 - Raiders default as Alt
-- Level 60 required for Main status
+- Level 60 required for Main status or highest level character
 - Mains can bid up to 1000 DKP
 - Raiding alts can bid up to 400 DKP
 - Raiders prioritize loot rights over non-raiding alts and greed bids